Office of Loan Programs

 - Will I be eligible to continue participating in MOP when I retire from the University of California or will I be required to pay off the existing balance of my loan at that time?

-As a member of the Academic Senate, or Senior Management Group, when you retire from the University of California, you may continue to participate in the Program.
+When you retire from the University of California, you may continue to participate in the Program.
 However, you must continue to make regularly scheduled monthly payments by submitting a personal check to our payment processing center address or utilizing the ACH debit option, as well as keep property taxes current and adequate hazard insurance in force.
 In addition, you must continue to maintain the property as your primary residence and retain at least a 50 percent ownership interest in the property.
 Since retirees are no longer paid from the campus payroll, automatic payroll deduction is not possible.

 Borrowers who retire due to a disability are also eligible to continue to participate in the Program, but the above payment requirements still apply.